irenecolmenar/TwitterWS/README.md

   POST /tweet/validate

-You can test them using postman or any other rest client.
+You can test them using postman or any other rest client as well as using swagger.

 ## Default users
   name, username, location, followers